 - Traditional marketing tactics.
-These employ offline or traditional marketing channels to reach your audience members, like TV ads, billboards, posters, and so on.
+These employ offline or traditional marketing channels to reach your audience members, like TV ads, billboards, posters, etc.

-The next major step is to select the right marketing channels for your brand and your overall business goals.
+The next major step is selecting the right marketing channels for your brand and overall business goals.
 Marketing channels include but are not limited to:

 - TV advertisements

 - Google PPC or pay-per-click advertisements